kaurkp/iperf3-docker/README.md

 ### Installation

 #### Deployment
-The deployment descritor files named `deployment`in our case we are goig to create two different Yaml based descriptors on for Server and another for Client.
+The deployment descritor files named `deployment`in our case we are going to create two different Yaml based descriptors one for Server and another for Client.

 `Source https://github.com/sofianinho/iperf3-docker/tree/master/deployment`